 As our nights begin to grow darker you may start to think that sowing season has ended.
 However, where temperatures are still 8-10 degrees and above – autumn presents an excellent opportunity for grass seed sowing.

-Most grass seed species will germinate at temperatures of 8-10 degrees and above, so as long as the temperatures forecasted in your area are hitting these consistently for two weeks with no frost or adverse weather conditions forecast (heavy rain etc.) then you should be able to sow with confidence.Some more specialist species, such as Poa Supina require warmer temperatures of 15 degrees and above to germinate, so if you have chosen a mix such as our STEADFAST: Ultra Shade you should consider this.
+Most grass seed species will germinate at temperatures of 8-10 degrees and above.
+The seed requires the temperatures forecasted in your area to hit these consistently for two weeks.
+There will also need to be no frost or adverse weather conditions forecast (heavy rain, etc.).Some more specialist species, such as Poa Supina, require warmer temperatures of 15 degrees and above to germinate, so if you have chosen a mix such as our STEADFAST: Shade or STEADFAST: Ultra Shade, you should consider this.

-autumn seeding a success
+Making your autumn seed sowing a success

-- Whilst your new grass is establishing it is important to keep leaves off it.
+- Whilst your new grass is establishing itself, it is important to keep leaves off it.
 This extra unnecessary moisture on top of your new grass can cause disease – remove leaves when you see them gathering.

 - Autumn is a great time for sowing seed as there is typically more rainfall forecast, requiring less watering!
 During the first six weeks, you should aim to keep your new seedlings moist.
 If there is prolonged rainfall, avoid watering your seedlings.